All Solutions

 The study demonstrated that modulus readings reliably indicate grinding wheel performance.
 For manufacturers, this meant accurate grading and production quality control without destroying product.
 For users, it enabled meaningful acceptance testing on incoming wheels.

-Most importantly, the method provided common ground.
-A 40 GPa wheel tested on one GrindoSonic would read 40 GPa on any other—giving the industry a universal language for wheel grade that transcended proprietary grading systems.
+The method also provided common ground.
+A 40 GPa wheel tested on one GrindoSonic would read 40 GPa on any other, giving the industry a universal language for wheel grade that transcended proprietary grading systems.

 Ready to Get Started?